minprog/app-studio/40 Guided/20 Tic Tac Toe/10 Assignment.md

         private int movesPlayed;
         private Boolean gameOver;

 3. Let's make a constructor.
 When creating a new game, the above fields have to be initialized to sensible values.
-Press **Cmd-N** or **Ctrl-N**, which pops up some choices for generating code.
+Press **Cmd-N** or **Alt-Insert**, which pops up some choices for generating code.
 Choose `constructor`.
 Then choose "Select None", which means that our new constructor does not have any parameters.
 Add the following initializers:

         board = new Tile[BOARD_SIZE][BOARD_SIZE];
         for(int i=0; i<BOARD_SIZE; i++)